Pumpkin Seeds Nutrition: Calories, Carbs, Glycemic Index, Fat, Fiber, Vitamins, Minerals & Other Nutrients

 High Fiber Content

+Nutritional databases show raw pumpkin seeds have beneficial amounts of fiber for digestive health.
 One ounce contains around 1 gram of dietary fiber, predominantly insoluble with a little soluble fiber as well.

 This figure is for those commercially available without the shell.
 One way to really increase the fiber content of pepitas is to eat them straight out of the pumpkins you use for cooking.